 In many ways, doodling is the same.
 Whenever we put pen to page, magical self-awareness can happen.
 Just like meditation improves blood pressure, heart rate and rhythm, digestive patterns and muscle function, so does doodling.
 That is why doodling is being considered more and more “essential art.”

 Set aside time each day to meditate and doodle with your kids.
-The result—improved health, wellness, and emotional well-being for the whole family!
+The result—improved health, wellness, a stronger immune system and emotional well-being for the whole family!

 Reason #6 Doodle Art: Mind-Mapping Is A Brain-Aerobic Form of Doodling